How to get Swim.com app on your Apple Watch

 The force touch, which can take some practice to master, is not a specific action to Swim.com - lots of other Apple Watch apps use it.
 Sometimes, however, wet fingers can interfere with correctly performing this function due to the touch screen's capacitive nature, so if you find that you have trouble it may help to keep a small hand towel close by the end of your lane so that you can dry your fingers if necessary.

 After you end the workout, you should be able to see a workout summary.
 When this appears, scroll to the bottom of this and touch the blue "finished' button.

-How do I get my data to sync with Apple Health and Activity?
+How do I get my data to sync with Apple Health and Apple Fitness?

 When you have first installed the Swim.com app on your iOS device, you will be prompted to link Apple Health with Swim.com.
-To get the best results, please turn all categories on.
-The "write" permissions are what allow workouts on your Swim.com feed to be shared with the Apple Health & Activity apps.
-The "read" permissions are what allow Swim.com to retrieve any lap swim data on your Apple Activity workout feed and populate it on your Swim.com feed (e.g. swims recorded with the native application, Activity, on your Apple Watch, or lap swim data that was imported into your Apple Activity workout feed from other swimming apps or devices).
-If you need to adjust these permissions, they are located in the Apple Health app on your iOS device.
+For optimizing full use of the sharing capabilities between the two apps, please turn all categories on.
+The "write" permissions are what allow workouts on your Swim.com feed to be shared with the Apple Health & Fitness apps.
+The "read" permissions are what allow Swim.com to retrieve any lap swim data on your Apple Fitness workout feed and populate it on your Swim.com feed (e.g. swims recorded with the native application, Workout, on your Apple Watch, or lap swim data that was imported into your Apple Fitness workout feed from other swimming apps or devices).
+Please note that any older swims that exist on your Apple Fitness activity feed before connecting the two apps WILL NOT be imported into your Swim.com feed.
+If you ever need to adjust these permissions, they are located in the Apple Health app on your iOS device.
 Open Apple Health and navigate to Profile>Privacy>Apps>Swim.com

 How do I start a drill mode?